 (2) Canaccord's UK and Europe operations earned most of their revenue from capital markets activities during fiscal 2012.
-Results of CSHP entities and the wealth management business of Eden Financial Ltd. are included in fiscal 2013 since their acquisition dates.
+Results of CSHP entities and the wealth management business of Eden

-Revenue derived from capital markets activities outside of Canada, the UK and Europe, and the US is reported as Other Foreign Locations, which includes operations for Canaccord International Ltd., Canaccord Genuity Asia, Canaccord Genuity (Australia) Limited, and Canaccord Genuity Singapore.
-Data in Other Foreign Locations includes results of Canaccord Genuity Asia since date of January 17, 2011, results of Canaccord Genuity (Australia) Limited since the closing date of November 1, 2011, and results of Canaccord Genuity Singapore since March 22, 2012.
+Financial Ltd. are included in fiscal 2013 since their acquisition dates.
+Revenue derived from capital markets activities outside of Canada, the UK and Europe, and the US is reported as Other Foreign Locations, which includes operations for Canaccord International Ltd., Canaccord Genuity Asia, Canaccord Genuity Asia since the acquisition date of January 17, 2011, results of Canaccord Genuity (Australia) Limited since the closing date of November 1, 2011, and results of Canaccord Genuity Singapore since March 22, 2012.

 (4) Refer to the Selected Financial Information Excluding Significant Items table on page 32.